lorenzogirardi/kubernetes-apacherr/README.md

 Having those considerations, we can "downgrade" apache httpd in layer 2 like any application
 and honor the DMZ (if needed ?!?!) on top by ingress/haproxy/bigf5 (where maybe we can terminate the TLS).

+## Implementation

+The code in this project is designet to be managed apache configuration by configmap,
+however some websites are really complex and the confib